 661-862-5157 | Email Courtney

-Michelle joins the Kern EDC team as Administrative Assistant.
+Michelle joins the Kern EDC team as Administrative & Special Projects Coordinator.
 As a Bakersfield native, Michelle is passionate about her community and excited to explore the impact of economic development.

 “Being that I was born and raised in Bakersfield I’m very excited to be joining the Kern EDC team.
 It feels great to be a part of something that can make a difference in the community and show others what Kern County really has to offer.” – Michelle